2025 Stats

 2025 Fantasy Outlook

-The tightest pants in baseball made it back to the mound just under 15 months removed from his 2023 Tommy John surgery, but lasted just seven starts until a hamstring injury in late August shelved him for the rest of the season.
-Even in those 30 innings, Ray once again showed the upside of rostering him as well as the downside of rostering him.
-He struck out 43 batters in 30.2 innings, but also walked 15 around 6 homers which pushed his ERA to 4.70 despite a respectul 1.14 WHIP.
-Even with all the rust from the long layoff, Rays stuff was as good if not better results wise than his Cy Young-winning season.
-His fastball and slider had near equivalent whiff rates to his 2021 outcomes while the league hit .167 and .148 respectively off the fastball and slider last season.
-The third pitch he continues to pursue, a knuckle curve, is all over the place for results and most of them have been poor to date.
-Ray may not be able to resume the 190+ inning workload he was shouldering pre-surgery, but the risk/reward here is rather inticing as long as you understand homers will always be a problem for him.
+The tightest pants in baseball made it back to the mound just under 15 months removed from his 2023 Tommy John surgery, but Ray lasted just seven starts until a hamstring injury in late August shelved him for the rest of the season.
+Even in those 30 innings, Ray once again showed the upside of rostering him, as well as the downside of rostering him.
+He struck out 43 batters in 30.2 innings but also walked 15 around 6 homers, which pushed his ERA to 4.70 despite a respectful 1.14 WHIP.
+Even with all the rust from the long layoff, Ray's stuff was as good, if not better, results-wise than in his Cy Young-winning season.
+His fastball and slider had near equivalent whiff rates to his 2021 outcomes, while the league hit .167 and .148 respectively off the fastball and slider last season.
+The third pitch he continues to pursue, a knuckle curve, is all over the place for results, and most of them have been poor to date.
+Ray may not be able to resume the 190-plus inning workload he was shouldering presurgery, but the risk/reward here is rather enticing as long as you understand homers will always be a problem for him.
 Read Past Outlooks

 ANALYSIS